HackYourFutureBelgium/React_2025/readme.md

 Next.js is a popular framework which further enhances the development process and performance of our web applications.
 Next.js builds on top of React by adding several features and optimizations that are often required in modern web applications.

+> [!IMPORTANT]
+> The HackYourFuture curriculum is subject to CC BY copyright.
+This means you can freely use our materials, but just make sure to give us credit for it :blush:

 ## Module goals